Defect-Mediated Aggregation and Motility-Induced Phase Separation in Self-Propelled Lattice-Gas Active XY Model: Model and Simulation

 Time evolution consists of the following two procedures: The movement and orientation update processes.
 For the movement process, the set of labels of all particles is randomly shuffled, and each particle is sequentially allowed to attempt a move on the lattice according to the order of the shuffled labels.
 The Fisher-Yates shuffle algorithm \cite{fisher1963statistical, knuth1997} is employed to shuffle the labels.
 The movement rates are already mentioned in Sec.~\ref{subsec:activexymodel}.
 Moves to lattice sites already occupied by another particle are not permitted.
 Furthermore, if a move cannot be executed, the particle does not attempt to move again during the same time step.
 For the orientation update process, the labels of all particles are randomly shuffled once again, and each particle is sequentially allowed to attempt an update of its orientation according to the shuffled labels.
 The orientation update is performed based on the interactions of the classical XY model (Eq.~\eqref{eq:active_xy_interaction}), and the Metropolis Monte Carlo method is used during the update; A new state $\theta_{i}$ of the orientation by a uniform random distribution is proposed.
 Then, we calculate the energy difference $\Delta E$ between the proposed and current states.
 Acceptance of the proposed state is based on the following criteria: If $\Delta E \le 0$, that is, the new state has lower or equal energy than the current state, we accept the new state.
 If $\Delta E > 0$, that is, the new state has higher energy than the current state, we accept the new state with probability $\exp (-\Delta E \slash k T)$, where $k$ is the Boltzmann constant and $T$ is the temperature.
 If the new state is accepted, it becomes the current state.
 If rejected, the system remains in the current state.

 The above two movement and orientation processes constitute one Monte Carlo step (MCS) during the simulation.
-Once sufficient time has elapsed from the initial condition and the physical quantities converge, the system is considered to have reached a steady state.
-It should be noted that due to the self-propelled nature of the particles in the active XY model, the system is in a nonequilibrium steady state.
+Once sufficient time has elapsed since the initial condition and the physical quantities have converged, the system is considered to have reached a steady state.
+It should be noted that due to the self-propelled nature of the particles in the SPLG-AXY model, the system is in a nonequilibrium steady state.
+The computational performance of the SPLG-AXY model, compared with the Vicsek model and AMB+, is summarized in Appendix\ref{sec:compperf}.